clearlinux/tallow/man/tallow.conf.5.md

 missing ip6tables.
 Even with ipv6 disabled, tallow will track and log ipv6 addresses.

-`nocreate`=`<0|1>`
+`nocreate`=`<0|1>` Disable the creation of firewall rules and ipset sets.
+By default, tallow will create new firewall-cmd(1) or iptables(1) and ip6tables(1) rules when needed automatically.
+If set to `1`, `tallow(1)` will not create any new firewall DROP rules or ipset sets that are needed work.
+You should create them manually before tallow starts up and remove them afterwards using the sets of commands below.

-Disable the creation of iptables rules and ipset sets.
-By default, tallow will create new iptables(1) and ip6tables(1) rules when needed automatically.
-If set to `1`, `tallow(1)` will not create any new iptables rules or ipset sets to work.
-You should create them manually before tallow starts up and remove them afterwards.
-To create them manually, you can use the following commands:
+Use the following commands if you're using iptables(1):

   ```
   ipset create tallow hash:ip family inet timeout 3600